 Mark: Within IBM, we focus on reskilling and upskilling by building on existing foundations – that might mean reskilling an SAP programmer to work with robotic automation, or an RPA developer to integrate AI.
 Thanks to the advent of low-code and no-code, and the growth of citizen developers, there are many resources now who have a basic awareness and some foundational skills; nurture that talent and build on that foundation.

 Mark: As the first lockdowns began, we established a Dynamic Delivery model, and accelerated our investment in tools for remote working and collaboration.
 We were able to rapidly shift thousands of full-time employees to working remotely.
 We have discovered unexpected benefits from our experience in the delivery of advisory and managed service engagements in this model.
 Discussions are less formal and more collaborative; when clients and IBMers join from home, wider participation has been accommodated as no travel is required, leading to better engagement.

 Mark: A smart business scales up and down and can change how work gets done, making it resilient.
 Forward-looking enterprises leverage automation and AI to augment their core strengths, supplement their weaknesses, and empower their people to focus on what is important.
 In fact, 73% of organizations expect revenue growth from implementing intelligent automation.
 Automation with AI enables your entire organization to be always-on, optimizing the delivery of goods and services to provide seamless continuity in dynamic markets.
 Further, the use of data to fuel intelligent workflows creates real-time responsiveness.
 This will support businesses to recapture growth in recovering markets.

-Is your organization grappling to formulate a strategy for HIA adoption and implementation?
-Drop us a note at email@example.com to outline and implement a robust strategy.
+Is your organization grappling to formulate a strategy for IA adoption and implementation?
+Drop us a note at firstname.lastname@example.org to outline and implement a robust strategy.